-Today’s Wonder of the Day was inspired by Wendy.
-Wendy Wonders, “Which state gets the most snow?”
-Thanks for WONDERing with us, Wendy!
+Today’s Wonder of the Day was inspired by Tia.
+Tia Wonders, “Where was the largest snowfall” Thanks for WONDERing with us, Tia!

 When the weather turns cold, there's one thing that almost all children look forward to: a snow day!
 Sure, school is great and all, but there's just something special about waking up to a blanket of white snow on the lawn and knowing you get to sleep in and then play in the snow the rest of the day.